 7. The Comfort Food Is Delicious

-Great seafood and traditional pub food abound in Dublin, in both casual and more upscale establishments.
+Great seafood and traditional pub irish food abound in Dublin, in both casual and more upscale establishments.
 You won’t get quite as much variety as you would in say, London, but the comfort food in Dublin is wonderful.
 Some of the best food in ireland include the irish stew, the boxty and the irish butter.

-8. Dublin is a great base for traveling to the rest of Ireland
+8. Dublin is a great base for day trips

 It’s perfectly possible to travel from Dublin to almost all the rest of the Island on a day trip.
 If you don’t have another option, it’s perfectly doable with plenty of tours offering it… However, if you have time and want to really know the best places to visit in Ireland, you also can do a 7-day trip through Ireland.

 9. Dublin Castle Is Well Worth Exploring